 “I don’t have to do what you say.”

-Dad Response: Dad looks behind him and says, “Who are you talking to?
+Dad Response: Dad looks behind the kid and says, “Who are you talking to?
 I know you’re not talking to me.”
-That’s the give them a chance to correct their attitude approach.
-You can follow it with, “Okay, maybe you want to try that again.”
-If they don’t get the point and keep talking back, take a stronger approach, “I am your parent, and whether you think that I’m right or wrong, you owe me respect and obedience.
+That’s the give the kid a chance to correct his or her attitude approach.
+You can follow it with, “OK, maybe you want to try that again.”
+If your kids don’t get the point and keep talking back, take a stronger approach, “I am your parent, and whether you think I’m right or wrong, you owe me respect and obedience.
 Because your attitude and words are showing neither, your consequence is…” (Note: This only has value if the consequence has an impact and you have the backbone to enforce it.)

-This is the ploy of the child who wants to get in the last word.
-You’ve said your piece, but they won’t let it drop.
-They either keep pushing or they mumble under their breath.
+This is the ploy of the child who wants to get the last word.
+You’ve said your piece, but the kid won’t let it drop.
+He or she either keeps pushing or mumbles under his or her breath.
 Either way, it’s a power play.

-Dad Response: “Okay, I’ve listened to what you have to say and I’ve asked you to stop talking.”
-From there, you can either say, “If you want to get to __________, you will not say another word.”
-Or, “If you say another word about this, I will _____________.”
+Dad Response: “OK, I’ve listened to what you have to say and I’ve asked you to stop talking.”
+From there, you either can say, “If you want to get to do __________, you will not say another word.”
+Or, “If you say another word about this, I will __________.”